MattKevan/uxlift/information-architecture/ux-writing.md

 ---
 title: UX writing
-description: Copy written for user-facing touchpoints, such as buttons, dialogues and labels.
+intro: Copy written for user-facing touchpoints, such as buttons, dialogues and labels.
 layout: listing
-icon:
 ---